ivesiuchunproject/MineShaft/index.md

 Tasks of status "Todos" or "In progress" on project kanban will be listed in issues.
 Fork, develop and sumbit pull request. 💖

 **Level of contributing:**
-- :baby: Test and issue report for bugs
+- 🍼 Test and issue report for bugs
-- :child: Read and improve our documentation, write more to help people using MineShaft
+- 📚 Read and improve our documentation, write more to help people using MineShaft
-- :adult: Turn discussion in development channel into short Blog post
+- ✍️ Turn discussion in development channel into short Blog post
-- :older_adult: Fork, develop, document and submit pull request
+- 🔧 Fork, develop, document and submit pull request
-- 💀 Maintain the source code, document and infrastructure
+- 🚧 Maintain the source code, document and infrastructure

 > ⚠️ GitHub sponsors application on waitlist

 With your sponsor, we can hire experienced developer to boost our developemnt, maintain public MineShaft server, support more games and provide more supplementary information to our community (e.g. Official tutorial on AI training with MineShaft, workshop about developing reinforcement learning, technical support for your AI research with our tools).

 **Level of sponsorship:**
-- :coin: Supportor
+- 👛 Supportor
 - 💵 Customer
 - 💳 Contributor
 - 💰 Partner